 The number of people who need social care has risen over recent years, though this has not always been reflected in the number of people using care services.
-1.9 million people requested support from their council last year, an increase of more than 100,000 since 2015/16.
+1.98 million people requested support from their council last year, an increase of 9 per cent since 2015/16.
 This rate of increase has in part been driven by demographic trends.
 People are living longer with multiple or complex needs and therefore might require short or long-term social care.

 This trend is sent to continue.
 Forecasting from the Personal Social Services Research Unit (PSSRU) highlights the rate at which the number of older people will grow over the next two decades.

 However, demand for social care is not driven exclusively by an ageing population, the prevalence of disability among working-age adults has increased over recent years.
-The most recent data shows that the prevalence of disability among working-age adults is 19 per cent, up from 15 per cent in 2010/11.
-The same figure for older adults has remained static at around 44 per cent over the same period.
+The most recent data shows that the prevalence of disability among working-age adults is 23 per cent, up from 15 per cent in 2010/11.
+The same figure for older adults has remained fairly static over the same period.

 As well as increasing demand, the unit cost of providing care services is also going up, driven mainly by workforce costs.
-Care workers, who make up the majority of the workforce, have benefited from the introduction of the National Living Wage: average care worker pay has increased from an average of £6.75 an hour in September 2012 to £8.50 in 2020.
-However, it has now fallen below the average pay of shopworkers and cleaners.
+Care workers, who make up the majority of the workforce, have benefited from the introduction of the National Living Wage: average care worker pay has increased from an average of £6.75 an hour in September 2012 to £9.50 in March 2022.
+However, it has now fallen below the average pay of shopworkers.